Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Methods

-We embed some Chromatin states with a fixed number of epigenetic markers \( M \), nucleosome positions \( N \) and inter-nucleosome interaction range \( L \) on Pegasus and Zephyr graphs and in each case depending on $L$ we notice maximum chain length of a certain embedding.
-We can determine the embedding for the chromatim model of $M=12$, $N=25$ and $L=\{1,2,3,4,5\}$.
-Fig.~\ref{fig:model:embed:long_range_chain_length} shows the distribution of {\bf chain lengths} required to embed these models on the hardware for different $L$.
+We embed some Chromatin states with a fixed number of epigenetic markers \( M \), nucleosome positions \( N \) and inter-nucleosome interaction range \( L \) on Pegasus and Zephyr graphs.
+In each case, depending on $L$, we notice a maximum chain length of a certain embedding.
+We can determine the embedding for the chromatim model of $M=12$, $N=25$, and $L=\{1,2,3,4,5\}$.
+Figure.~\ref{fig:model:embed:long_range_chain_length} shows the distribution of {\bf chain lengths} required to embed these models on the hardware for different $L$.
 In these plots x-axis is the chain length in the hardware graph and y-axis indicates the normalized distribution of each chain length.
-We ignore single-qubit (zero chain) from the distribution, also consider that chain length 1 means one physical qubit to represent one incidence in the QUBO lattice.
+We ignore the single-qubit (zero chain) from the distribution.
+We also consider that chain length 1 means one physical qubit to represent one incidence in the QUBO lattice.
 Moreover, it was recommended to consider the maximum chain length of $L_C = 7$, which we show in red lines.
-Under each distribution one can see the corresponding embedding on a Pegasus graph.
+Under each distribution, one can see the corresponding embedding on a Pegasus graph.

 By growing the range of internucleosome interaction $L$ in the chromatin states, the chain distribution in the hardware graph moves towards a larger peak.
-This growing complexity is also evident in the embedded graph visualizations shown in the lower panels of Fig.~\ref{fig:model:embed:long_range_chain_length}.
+This growing complexity is also evident in the embedded graph visualizations shown in the lower panels of Figure.~\ref{fig:model:embed:long_range_chain_length}.
 Although all examples encode the same number of logical qubits, the number of physical qubits required varies significantly.
 This difference arises from the increasing spatial reach of the interactions in the objective graph as \( L \) grows, which demands longer chains and higher qubit overhead during embedding.
-Our analysis shows that only for the nearest-neighbor interaction range ($L=1$) in the nucleosomes, the entire chain distribution is below the hardware upper limit $L_C$.
-Also keeping the interaction range at $1< L\leq 3$ makes it possible to have the majority (but not all) of chains shorter than $L_C$.
-This is in agreement with results of figure \ref{fig:model:embed:grid_sweep} in Appendix (\ref{app:processingof}), in which the maximum correlation length plays a key role in embedding complexity for large-scale models.
+Our analysis shows that only for the nearest-neighbor interaction range ($L=1$) in the nucleosomes does the entire chain distribution fall below the hardware upper limit $L_C$.
+Also, keeping the interaction range at $1< L\leq 3$ makes it possible to have the majority (but not all) of chains shorter than $L_C$.
+This is in agreement with the results in the Supplementary Material \cite{kempe2025}, in which the maximum correlation length plays a key role in embedding complexity for large-scale models.